lnsayer/my-website/_posts/titanic_machine_learning_project.md

  <img src="/files/titanic_project/prepared_dataset.png" width="auto" height="300">
 Some notes:

 - It is not immediately clear of the cause for the missing age values.
 This is something we could have investigated further.
-We do not want to remove this column as it is such a useful predictor.
-Imputing using the median age would not give the best estimate for age since there are other variables which we can use to predict the missing values such as their title or number of siblings (children are more likely to travel with siblings than adults are).
+We do not want to remove this column as it is such auseful predictor.
+Imputing using the median age would not give the best estimate for age since the ages of passengers vary depending on their passenger class, fare etc. There are other variables which we can use to predict the missing values such as their title or number of siblings (children are more likely to travel with siblings than adults are).
 For this reason I decided to use a k-nearest neighbour algorithm because it is accurate, simple and fast.
 Imputing the missing ages gave a similar distribution compared to the original non-missing data:

 ```python
 # Columns to drop in preparing the dataframes